Israel deports Palestinian activist to France

-JERUSALEM (AP) — Israel said it deported a Palestinian lawyer and activist to France early Sunday, claiming he has ties to a banned militant group, despite objections from the French government.
+JERUSALEM (AP) — Israel on Sunday deported a Palestinian lawyer and activist to France after claiming he has ties to a banned militant group, drawing a rare condemnation from the French government.

 The expulsion of Salah Hammouri underscored the fragile status of Palestinians in Israeli-annexed east Jerusalem, where most hold revocable residency rights but are not Israeli citizens.
-It also set up a possible diplomatic spat with France, which had repeatedly appealed to Israel not to carry out the expulsion.
+It also worsened a brewing diplomatic spat with France, which had repeatedly appealed to Israel not to carry out the expulsion.

 Israel says Hammouri is an activist in the Popular Front for the Liberation of Palestine, a group that it has labeled a terrorist organization.
 He has worked as a lawyer for Adameer, a rights group that assists Palestinian prisoners that Israel has banned for alleged ties to the PFLP.

 He spent seven years in prison after being convicted in an alleged plot to kill a prominent rabbi but was released in a 2011 prisoner swap with the Hamas militant group.
-He has not been convicted in the latest proceedings against him.
+He was not charged or convicted in the latest proceedings against him.

 The Israeli human rights group HaMoked, which had defended Hammouri, condemned Sunday’s expulsion.
 A Jan.
 1 hearing on the matter had been scheduled, and it was not immediately clear how Israel was able to push ahead with the deportation.